paulskrzypczyk/qm-lecture-notes/06-operators.md

 The wavefunction $\Psi(x,t_0)$ is a complete specification of the physical state of a particle at time $t_0$.
 However, just knowing this isn't yet very satisfactory, since one would like to know what form $\Psi(x,t_0)$ has in order to have some physical property.
 We now have the ability to answer this question: **the eigenfunctions of an operator associated to a physical property correspond to states where that property is well defined/definite**.

 It is easiest to illustrate this with examples.
-First, in section \ref{e-stationary definite energy} we saw that the eigenfunctions of the Hamiltonian operator are wavefunctions which have definite energy $E$.
+First, in [](#s-stationary-definite-energy) we saw that the eigenfunctions of the Hamiltonian operator are wavefunctions which have definite energy $E$.
 Thus, if $\Psi(x,t_0) = u(x)$, an eigenfunction of the Hamiltonian operator with eigenvalue $E$, then the particle has definite energy equal to $E$.

 Consider now the momentum operator $\hat{P}$.
 We can consider the **momentum eigenvalue equation**
 \begin{equation}